Azure-Samples/azure-search-power-skills/Vector/EmbeddingGenerator/README.md

 - python
 products:
 - azure
-- azure-cognitive-search
+- azure-ai-search
-name: Custom embedding skill for Azure Cognitive Search
+name: Custom embedding skill for Azure AI Search
 description: The custom skill generates vector embeddings for provided content with the [HuggingFace all-MiniLM-L6-v2 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 ---

 # HuggingFace Embeddings Generator

-This custom skill enables generation of vector embeddings for text content which might be created/ingested as part of the Azure Cognitive Search pipeline, utilizing the [HuggingFace all-MiniLM-L6-v2 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+This custom skill enables generation of vector embeddings for text content which might be created/ingested as part of the Azure AI Search pipeline, utilizing the [HuggingFace all-MiniLM-L6-v2 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model returns embeddings with 384 dimensions.
 This endpoint can also be used as [a custom query vectorizer](https://learn.microsoft.com/azure/search/vector-search-how-to-configure-vectorizer) for data ingested with this model.
-An example notebook of how to use this endpoint end to end can be found at [Azure Cognitive Search Custom Vectorization Sample](https://github.com/Azure/cognitive-search-vector-pr/blob/main/demo-python/code/azure-search-custom-vectorization-sample.ipynb).
+An example notebook of how to use this endpoint end to end can be found at [Azure AI Search Custom Vectorization Sample](https://github.com/Azure/cognitive-search-vector-pr/blob/main/demo-python/code/azure-search-custom-vectorization-sample.ipynb).

 If you need your data to be chunked before being embedded by this custom skill, consider using the built in [SplitSkill](https://learn.microsoft.com/azure/search/cognitive-search-skill-textsplit).
 If you are interested in generating embeddings using the [Azure OpenAI service](https://learn.microsoft.com/azure/cognitive-services/openai/), please see the built in [AzureOpenAIEmbeddingSkill](https://learn.microsoft.com/azure/search/cognitive-search-skill-azure-openai-embedding).